nayanamana/PhD/README.md

-# Source files and datasets relating to the work in the Ph.D. thesis of Nayanamana Samarasinghe
+# Tools (source code) and datasets relating to the work in the Ph.D. thesis of Nayanamana Samarasinghe